midaskira/Hellstrap/README.md

 - **Submit an issue** on [GitHub Issues](https://github.com/midaskira/Hellstrap/issues).
 - **Join our Discord server** for immediate support: [Hellstrap Discord](https://discord.gg/UuxcfqPNnA).

+## Frequently Asked Question
+**Q: Is this malware?**

+**A:** No. The source code here is viewable to all, and it'd be impossible for us to slip anything malicious into the downloads without anyone noticing.
+Just be sure you're downloading it from an official source.
+The only two official sources are this GitHub repository and [Our Discord server](https://discord.gg/UuxcfqPNnA).

+## Installing
+Download the [Download Latest Hellstrap here](https://github.com/midaskira/Hellstrap/releases), and run it.
+Configure your preferences if needed, and install.
+That's about it!

 ---

 ## Features